Creation Records: Principal bands or musicians

+Sublabels

 Infonet

 Infonet was an electronic music sublabel to Creation Records, run by Chris Abbot.
 It was active between 1992 and 1997.
 Main bands on the label were Bandulu (with various aliases) and Reload.
 Infonet also released records with Andrea Parker and David Morley, Eddie Fowlkes, Sulphuric, Syzygy, among others.

 August Records

 August Records was a short-lived Creation Records offshoot A&R'd by former Fire Records boss Dave Barker.
 It was active between 1992 and 1994.
 Acts included 18 Wheeler (later transferred to Creation), Eugenius (ex-Fire Records), Shonen Knife and Ween.

 Icerink

 Icerink was a sublabel to Creation Records, run by Saint Etienne.
 It was active between 1992 and 1994.
 It released ten singles (by Shampoo and Earl Brutus, among others) and a compilation, We Are Icerink.

 Ball Product

 Ball Product was a short-lived Creation sublabel, run by Edward Ball.
 It released four albums during 1992–1993, by Link Wray, The Dentists, Further, and Brenda Kahn.